Administration of Ladakh

 The Administration of Union Territory of Ladakh (sic) is the governing authority of the Indian union territory of Ladakh and its two districts.
 The Administration is led by a Lieutenant Governor appointed by the President of India who acts on behalf of the central Government of India.
 Ladakh does not have an elected legislative assembly.
-The two districts of Ladakh both elect their own autonomous district council-the Leh Autonomous Hill development council and the Kargil Autonomous Hill development Council, which have competence over a range of domestic affairs.
+The two districts of Ladakh both elect their own autonomous district councils, the Leh Autonomous Hill development council and the Kargil Autonomous Hill development Council, which have competence over a range of domestic affairs.

 History of Ladakh

 Ladakh became part of the Dominion of India on 26 October 1947 as a region of the State of Jammu and Kashmir.
-The status of the region was degraded to that of a Revenue and Administrative Division of Jammu and Kashmir in February 2019 and Ladakh became a union territory in its own right on 31 October 2019.
+The status of the region was upgraded to that of a Revenue and Administrative Division of Jammu and Kashmir in February 2019 and Ladakh became a union territory in its own right a few months later on 31 October 2019.